 After marrying Uther, Igraine has a few problems - namely, her two daughters by Gorlois, Morgause and Morgan (later nicknamed "le Fay" for her otherworldly abilities).
 The exact number and names of these girls vary depending on the storyteller, but these are the two most recognized half-sisters of Arthur.
 In truth, they never really know their little bro since he gets raised anonymously in the household of a loyal knight.

-So when Arthur meets his half-sister Morgause (or Morgan, depending on the story), he doesn't realize who she is and has an affair with her.
+So, when Arthur meets his half-sister Morgause (or Morgan, depending on the story), he doesn't realize who she is and has an affair with her.
 As Thomas Malory, one of the most famous Arthurian chroniclers, writes, "He begat upon her Mordred, and she was his sister, on his mother's side, Igraine."
-This incestuous tale takes an even darker turn when Arthur learns that Morgause had his baby, and he pulls a King Herod, ordering all babies born on May Day in Britain to be killed.
-Unfortunately for him, his son-nephew, Mordred, survives - oh, and his subjects end up really hating him for killing a lot of innocent babies.
+This incestuous tale takes an even darker turn when Arthur learns that Morgause had his baby, and he pulls a King Herod, ordering all babies born on May Day in Britain to be slain.
+Unfortunately for him, his son-nephew, Mordred, survives - oh, and his subjects end up really hating him for slaying a lot of innocent babies.

 As an adult, Mordred, seduces his aunt/stepmother, Guinevere.
 This is seen as super-shameful on Guinevere's part; she'd already betrayed Arthur with Lancelot, his friend, before going off with is own son.